 Roger A. Edwards, ScD

 He brings nearly four decades of experience in academia, government, and the private sector related to the diffusion and implementation of health-related innovations.
 Prior to joining the Institute, he has taught graduate public health students, undergraduate pharmacy students, medical students, physicians, and nurses in a range of public health administration, policy, economics, and research/evaluation topics.

 He has supervised a variety of students individually and in groups for scholarly projects including over 90 MPH individual student capstones and PharmD student group capstones as well as physician fellows at Harvard Medical School and Tufts Medical School.
 He has also led continuing professional education for various health professionals including development of free, online tutorials related to breastfeeding in collaboration with the Massachusetts Department of Public Health and the Massachusetts Chapter of the American Academy of Pediatrics.
 Over 30,000 physicians and nurses have completed these tutorials for credit and the sites during the past seven years.

 He has over 40 peer-reviewed publications and over 100 professional conference presentations in a variety fields spanning maternal and child health, health professions education, rehabilitation, technology, health services research, health policy, public health, various health professions, system dynamics, and other topics.

 Roger Edwards’ current research is focused on health professions educational program evaluation and continuous quality improvement efforts to support innovation in health professions education.
-He also is working with various MS-HPEd Scholars on systematic reviews and research related to assessment of ACGME competencies.
+He is especially interested in how systems thinking and complexity theory can inform research and guide improvement in health professions education.

 AB, Human Biology, Stanford University, Stanford, CA